 While a recent study found that customer demand for faster response times remains among a company’s top challenges, meeting client expectations can be challenging when unmet upstream supply chain deadlines and delays trickle down to the consumers.

-Sadly, the consequences can be quite severe.
+Sadly, the consequences can be pretty severe.
 A survey found that 17% of customers would stop buying from a company after one late delivery, while over half would abandon the company after two or three.
 This issue affects more than just customers; consistently poor delivery performance also leads to problems such as production delays and avoidable expedited shipping costs.

 Outsourcing transport services can also help businesses elevate their customer experiences since BPOs provide real-time updates and proactive communication in case of delays or other issues, with a level of transparency guaranteed to build consumer trust.